thosgood/this-weeks-finds/markdown/101-151/week102.md

 π~4~(S^3^)

-(which, by the way, is obtained from f by \"suspension\") to obtain the desired map from S^4^ to S^2^.
+(which, by the way, is obtained from f by "suspension") to obtain the desired map from S^4^ to S^2^.
 This is an instance of a very general
 trick: composing elements of homotopy groups of spheres to get new ones!